 In the ordinary course of business, Toronto Hydro is subject to various legal actions and claims from customers, suppliers, former employees and other parties.
+As at the date hereof, the Corporation believes that none of these legal actions and claims from customers, suppliers, former employees and other parties in which it is currently involved or has been involved since the beginning of the most recently completed financial year, would be expected to have a material adverse effect on the Corporation.
 On an ongoing basis, Toronto Hydro assesses the likelihood of any adverse judgments or outcomes as well as potential ranges of probable costs and losses.
 A determination of the provision required, if any, for these contingencies is made after an analysis of each individual issue.
 The provision may change in the future due to new developments in each matter or changes in approach, such as a change in settlement strategy.

 If damages were awarded under these actions, Toronto Hydro would make a claim under any applicable liability insurance policies which Toronto Hydro believes would cover any damages which may become payable by Toronto Hydro in connection with these actions, subject to such claim not being disputed by the insurers.